bcgov/agri-nmp/RenewCert.md

 # Automated Certificate Renewals
 Agri uses wildcard pathfinder cert for non-prod environments, so no cert renewals are needed.
 For prod, Certbot is deployed from https://github.com/BCDevOps/certbot.git.
-See the build and deploy yaml files.
-These yaml files are borrowed from BCDevOps Certbot repo and shouldn't be customized.
-Instead make any improvements in the BCDevOps Certbot repo and contribute it back to the community.
+See the build and deploy steps in the Certbot repo.
+If you ever find an issue with Certbot, do a PR and contribute it back to the original repo, never make a local copy of it in this repo.

+Set up of the cronjob in PROD is only required once and is independent of the pipeline for the application.
+So, the only time, you need to redeploy the cronjob is if there are changes to the cert renewal process or if you are setting up a brand new prod environment.
+This same job can be deployed to any non-prod environments for testing the process or even on permanent basis, but for now we are sticking with pathfinder wildcard cert in non-prod.

+Any route that has `certbotManaged=true` label, will get picked up by certbot.
+We have set it to `true` for dev, test and prod, so if ever we need to test in non-prod environments, the cronjob will work the same.

 There are detailed instructions on troubleshooting certbot issues in the BCDevOps Certbot repo.